 From skincare to haircare for my first Currently Trying, and I have two new additions from the new Lee Stafford Choco Locks collection.
 I’ve loved Lee Stafford as a brand ever since I bought my first pair of hair straighteners in my early teens and I fell in love with their iconic Lee Stafford Poker Straight Flat Iron Heat Protection Spray.
 I’ve since tried numerous products and ranges from the brand such as their Coco Loco and ArganOil ranges.
 The Lee Stafford Choco Locks Collections consists of five different products, and is described as being a new illuminating haircare collection which is crammed with heavenly chocolate.

-I have the Lee Stafford Choco Locks Butter Cream Treatment £7.99 and the Lee Stafford Choco Locks Gloss Boss £6.99 both of which are available to purchase from Boots.
+I have been Currently Trying the Lee Stafford Choco Locks Butter Cream Treatment £7.99 and the Lee Stafford Choco Locks Gloss Boss £6.99 both of which are available to purchase from Boots.
 I am a massive chocoholic so I’m always going to on board with a chocolate based beauty line, but the scent of these aren’t as authentic as I would have liked unfortunately as I’m not a fan of their scent but it’s down to personal preference.
 I’ve loved the scent of every other Lee Stafford product I’ve tried, but my favourite scent has to be their original PINK range.

 The Butter Cream Treatment is formulated with antioxidising Cacao extract, nutrients and chocolatey goodness to penetrate deep into the hair shaft to smooth the cuticle and revive dull, lifeless hair.
 For silky smooth and seriously glossy locks that smell good enough to eat – and it did leave my hair feeling soft and smooth.
 The Gloss Boss is a finishing spray to add shine to the hair, as well as fragrance so I’d recommend sniffing them both instore before making a purchase to see if you like the scent.
 If you’re not on board with the scent, I’d really recommend trying their Hair Growth Leave In Treatment as it’s one of my all time favourite hair masks, and it smells identical to Thierry Mugler Angel which is one of my favourite fragrances too – winning.